 - How are the sustainable investments aligned with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights?
+The slignment of sustainable investments with the OECD Guidelines for Multinational

 The alignment of sustainable investments with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights is ensured by the fund management company through the exclusion of companies that are confirmed to be in violation of these guidelines.
 The fund's compliance with this is monitored on a daily basis.